cdl-geneseo/critical-digital-practices/mod-2/outcomes.md

 ---
-title: Learning Outcomes
+title: Outcomes and Readings
 layout: default
-parent: Module 2
+parent: The Command Line
 nav_order: 1
 ---
+# The Command Line

-## Learning outcomes
+## Outcomes

 1. Understand how to access your computer\'s command line (\"terminal\" for MacOS, [\"git bash\"](https://gitforwindows.org/) for Windows).
 2. Use the command line to navigate your computer\'s directory.